NSkhaldi/Content_processor/README.md

     *  tests: containing the tests
     *  data: contains the data source data for the first part and for the tests
     *  output: contains the generated log data
-    *  doc: contains a jupyter notebook and its pdf file
+    *  docs: contains a jupyter notebook and its pdf file

 *  Files
    *   README.md